Since the pandemic started so many people told me they can’t quite put their finger on how they’ve been feeling.

 Our collective mental health is in serious crisis.

 2020 has been the perfect storm for depression.
-A total shit show of stressors converging all at one time to beat people down to an emotional and psychological pulp.
+A nightmare of many stressors converging all at one time to beat people down to an emotional and psychological pulp.

 – Social isolation